zaynahxc/pxt-microbit/docs/projects/v2-countdown.md

 }
 ```

-## 3. Play music
+## Play music

-🎵 **Musical loops** 🎵

----

 ► From ``||music:Music||``, grab ``||music:play tone [Middle C] for [1 beat]||`` and snap it into your empty ``for`` loop.
 💡 Your simulator might start playing music.
 You can mute it if distracting.
 ► 1 beat is a little long.
 Use the **dropdown** to set the tone to play for ``||music:1/4 beat||``.

 ```blocks